lextudio/sharpsnmp_docs/library/tutorials/v3-operations.rst

 ==========================

 This page shows you how to perform SNMP v3 operations.
-Basic SNMP v3 operations (GET, SET and so on) are translated to #SNMP function calls.
+Basic SNMP v3 operations (GET, SET and so on) are translated to C# SNMP function calls.

 Background
 ----------